sogos/aws-ack-eks-exploration/README.md

-# Welcome to your CDK Java project!
+# AWS ACK Experimentation

-This is a blank project for CDK development with Java.
+This is a project that aims to explore AWS ACK (Amazon Controller for Kubernetes) and test its operation.

+The goal is to create a Kubernetes cluster with custom AWS resources which are managed by AWS ACK.
+(S3 Buckets, RDS Instances, etc.)

 The `cdk.json` file tells the CDK Toolkit how to execute your app.